 I also wrote about our experiences with Ambleside Online Year 1:

-Also, because I have a BA in art history and picture study was one of the big draws of Charlotte Mason’s teaching philosophies for me, I offer free picture study aids here.
+Also, because I have a BA in art history and picture study was one of the big draws of Charlotte Mason’s teaching philosophies for me, I offer free picture study aids here (and an option for toddlers as well!).
 I generally follow the Ambleside Online Art Study schedule, but if my co-op is doing another artist, I offer picture study aids for those, and I try to also do some lesser-known, non-western, or artists of color and female artists.

 In my shop, I also offer downloadable prints featuring quotes from Charlotte Mason and others.